 There are a number of facets to the actual implementation of EDI.
 We will be implementing EDI in two parts – the process to receive the First Report of Injury (FROI), then the process to receive Subsequent Reports of Injury (SROI).

-The Industrial Accidents Division is pleased to announce that after careful consideration it has chosen to authorize all four EDI service vendors that bid on RFP PR12028 to offer their services to our trading partners.
+The Industrial Accidents Division is pleased to announce that after careful consideration it has chosen to authorize all five EDI service vendors that bid on solicitation NH16019-1 to offer their services to our trading partners.
 The authorized firms, and their designated contacts, are: